FortAwesome/wordpress-fontawesome/readme.txt

 * Make things even awesomer using icons from Font Awesome Version 6.
 * Use your uploaded icons from your Pro Kits.

-*Note: The plugin is not compatible on WordPress multisite at this time.*

 == How to Use ==

 **Install and enable the plugin**